paddor/cztop/README.md

 ### Known Issues if using the current stable releases

 When using ZMQ 4.1/4.0:
 * no CLIENT/SERVER sockets.
 Don't try.
 * no ZMTP 3.1 heartbeats.
 Setting the options will have no effect.

-When using ZMQ 3.2:
-* no security mechanisms like CURVE.
-Don't try.
-* no CLIENT/SERVER sockets.
-Don't try.
-* no ZMTP 3.1 heartbeats.
-Setting the options will have no effect.